isomerpages/moe-cantonmentpri/_our-school/School Services.md

 <br>Website: <a href="https://www.schooluniforms.sg/cantonment-primary-school" rel="noopener noreferrer nofollow" target="_blank">https://www.schooluniforms.sg/cantonment-primary-school</a>
 <br>Order name tags at&nbsp;<a href="https://tinyurl.com/cpsnametag" rel="noopener noreferrer nofollow" target="_blank">https://tinyurl.com/cpsnametag</a>
 </p>
-<p>Please note that school shoes are not available for sale in school.
-You
+<p>Please note that school shoes and socks are not available for sale in
-may purchase from any retailer as long as it is plain white.
+school.
+You can purchase it from any retailer as long as it is plain white.
 <br>
 <br>Phone: <a href="tel:62719248" rel="noopener noreferrer nofollow" target="_blank">62719248</a>
 <br>